danubetech/did-resolution-test-suite.github.io/README.md

 npm run test
 ```

+`npm run test` executes all test specs in the `cypress/integration/` folder, it creates test results and stores those test results in the
-`npm run test` executes `npm run cypress:run || npm run posttest`. `npm run cypress:run`
+`cypress/reports` folder. `npm run test` executes both `npm run cypress:run` and `npm run posttest` in order to do so.
-runs Cypress tests to completion.
+`npm run cypress:run` runs Cypress tests to completion.
 By default, cypress run will run
 all tests headlessly.
-With `npm run posttest` reports for each single spec are created and combined.
+By executing `npm run posttest`, reports for each single spec are created and combined.
 The
 single reports for each spec are stored in `cypress/reports/mocha`.
 The combined report, including all specs,
 can be found in `cypress/reports/mochareports` which is stored as both a `.json` file and an `.html` file.
-In addition to these command, `clean:reports` is run each
-time `npm run test` is executed.
-This command deletes all old results and reports from
+In addition to these command, `clean:reports` is run each time `npm run test` is executed.
+This command deletes all previous results and reports from
 the `cypress/reports` directory before new reports are created.

 ### Run single specs
-A single spec can also be executed with the following:
+A single spec can also be executed with the following command:

 ```markdown
 npm run test -- --spec <<path_to_spec>>